 That means all of these places are close-up, offering the highest possibility of a clear view, so you can marvel at Mt.
 Fuji in its full glory.
 Sure, you can on rare occasion spot Mt.
 Fuji from places further afield, like Enoshima Island, Yokohama, and even all the way from Tokyo, but for my Fuji experience, I wanted to get up close and personal with the legendary mountain, and maximize my chances of several great views, from different angles, in a short period of time.

 All of these spots are very easy to get to and fairly close together.
 I only spent three days (two nights) in the Fuji Five Lakes area, and managed to see Mt.
 Fuji from almost every spot on this list.
-Only #10 is not very close and I didn’t actually visit, but I felt it needed to be mentioned.
+I’ve also included Hakone in the #10 spot, which also has many different viewpoints, but is further away than Fuji Five Lakes.
+Also note that you can see pretty include views of the Mt.
+Fuji peak from Fuji 5th Station on the side of the mountain.

 When considering the best places to view Mt.
-Fuji, remember that when to go is an even more important factor, because the mountain is often not visible.
+Fuji, remember that when to visit Mt.
+Fuji is an even more important factor, because the mountain is often not visible.
 Generally speaking, you’ll have the highest chance in winter, lowest in summer, and early mornings are best.
 This website gives the percentages of times of full/partial/no visibility of Mt.
 Fuji in each month of the year.

 As you can see, Mt.
 Fuji is frequently obscured by clouds.
 Many people visit the region and don’t even get one glimpse of the elusive mountain.
 Therefore, staying for more days can also increase your chances of getting a good view.

 If you do want to try to see Mt.
 Fuji in one day, I would suggest taking a day tour from Tokyo, so you don’t waste time on the logistics.
 Both this Mount Fuji day tour from Tokyo and this similar one include a view from Lake Kawaguchiko (#1 below), a visit to Mt.
-Fuji 5th station, Oshino Hakkai (#5 below), and an outlet shopping stop.
+Fuji 5th station, and Oshino Hakkai (#5 below).
+Alternatively,

 Shores of the Fuji Five Lakes (Kawaguchiko, Yamanakako, Saiko, Shojiko, and Motosuko)